 For many who dream of building a family, surrogacy is a necessary step.
 Our CT Fertility reproductive specialist explains everything you need to know about traditional surrogacy and gestational carriers for all couples and singles, gay or straight.

 With so many surrogacy options to consider, it’s important to consult a professional from the very beginning.
-Here, Joao de Pinho MD, at CT Fertility, answers a few frequently asked questions from individuals who are just beginning to explore the idea of surrogacy.
+Here, the fertility specialist Dr. Melvin Thornton at CT Fertility answer a few frequently asked questions from individuals who are just beginning to explore the idea of surrogacy.

 What are the first steps?

 The first step in the surrogacy process is to schedule a consultation here with a fertility specialist to discuss your individual situation and desires.
 If you both agree that involving a third party to carry out your pregnancy is the correct course of action, the specialist will then work with you to determine which types of surrogacy are best for you.

 What are the different types of surrogacy available?

 Generally speaking, there are two types of surrogacy: Traditional Surrogacy and Gestational Carriers.